markinhosmrk/lenovo-300e-2ndgen-chromeos/README.md

 ## touchscreen-suspend-fix

 Fix for touchscreen stopped working after resume.
-Add to /etc/init.
+Add to /etc/init, for brunch.

+ChromeOS uses Upstart, will add the file for it later.

 ## thinkpad-keyboard-layout